Borrowing strengh in hierarchical Bayes: Posterior concentration of the Dirichlet base measure: Main theorems and tools

 The relationship among quantities of interest can be illustrated by the following diagram:

-Dropping the index $i$, $\YYn:=(Y_1,\ldots, Y_n)$ denotes the generic iid random $n$-vector according to the generic mixture density $Q*f$, where $Q$ is sampled from Dirichlet measure $\DP_{\alpha G}$.
+Dropping the index $i$, $\YYn:=(Y_1,\ldots, Y_n)$ denotes the generic i.i.d. random $n$-vector according to the generic mixture density $Q*f$, where $Q$ is sampled from Dirichlet measure $\DP_{\alpha G}$.
 The marginal density of $\YYn$ takes the form:

-Given an $m\times n$ data set $\YYn^{[m]} := (\YYn^1,\ldots,\YYn^m))$, the posterior distribution of $G$ given $\YYn^{[m]}$ takes the form, for any measurable $\BB \subset \Pcal(\Theta)$:
+Given an $m\times n$ data set $\YYn^{[m]} := (\YYn^1,\ldots,\YYn^m)$, the posterior distribution of $G$ given $\YYn^{[m]}$ takes the form, for any measurable $\BB\subset\Pcal(\Theta)$:

-There are two main theorems.
-The first is concerned with the concentration behavior of the posterior distribution of $G$ given the data $\YYn^{[m]}$, as $m,n \rightarrow \infty$, assuming that the data is generated according to $G = G_0$ for some fixed $G_0 \in \Pcal(\Theta)$.
-The second is concerned with the concentration behavior of an individual mixing measure $Q_i$ given the data.
+There are three main theorems.
+The first is concerned with the concentration behavior of the posterior distribution of marginal density ${p_{Y_{[n]}|G}}$ given the data $\YYn^{[m]}$, as $m \rightarrow\infty$, assuming that the data is generated according to $G = G_0$ for some fixed $G_0 \in\Pcal(\Theta)$.
+The second deduces the posterior contraction of the base measure $G$, reposing upon that of ${p_{Y_{[n]}|G}}$.
+The third theorem is concerned with the concentration behavior of an individual mixing measure $Q_i$ given the data.

-\paragraph{Geometric sparseness conditions for $G_0$.} Our theory is developed for a class of atomic base measure $G_0$.
+\textit{Geometric sparseness conditions for $G_0$.} Our theory is developed for a class of atomic base measure $G_0$.
 A simple example is the case $G_0$ has a finite number of support points.
 We also consider the case $G_0$ has infinite support, which admits a geometrically sparse structure that we now define.